Note that there is a newer version of the application profile - please check here for the latest version

 Where the contributor is a person, the RECOMMENDED format is to add text in the form Last Name, First Name(s), and to include an ORCID ID, if known, in its HTTP URI form, e.g.

 Where the contributor is an organisation, the RECOMMENDED format is to add the official name of the organisation, and to include an ISNI ID, if known, in its HTTP URI form, e.g.

 |rioxxterms:project||One or more||

-This is designed to collect the project IDs issued by funders that relate to the current resource, together with the name and/or global identifier for the funder.
+This is designed to collect the project ID(s), issued by the funder(s), that relate to the resource, together with the name and/or global identifier for the funder(s).

-The element is an 'empty' element, composed of three attributes, project_id, funder_name and funder_id.
-The project_id attribute, and one or both of funder_name and funder_id MUST be supplied.
+The element takes two attributes, funder_name and funder_id.
+One or both of funder_name and funder_id MUST be supplied.

-The canonical name of the entity responsible for funding the resource being described by this RIOXX record SHOULD be recorded here as text.
-A controlled list of funder names SHOULD be used for this.
-The list of funder names provided by the FundRef service is RECOMMENDED
+The canonical name of the entity responsible for funding the resource SHOULD be recorded here as text.

-This element may be included multiple times in one record, so where a resource has been funded by more than one funder, a separate rioxxterms:project element MUST be added for each.
-Similarly, where several project IDs have been attached to the resource, a separate rioxxterms:project element MUST be added for each.
+Where the resource has been funded by more than one funder a separate rioxxterms:project element MUST be added for each.
+Similarly, where several project IDs provided by the same funder have been attached to the resource, a separate rioxxterms:project element MUST be added for each.

 This element indicates which 'version' of the resource is being described.
 The value of this element MUST be one of the following: